synic/whyvim/README.md

 without leaving the home row on your keyboard?
 Would it make you faster?

 You cannot get the most out of VIM without committing to this philosophy.
+This is one of the reasons that I find VIM plugins in other editors to be lacking.
-This is the main reason that VIM has such a large learning curve.
+Instead of committing to one philosophy, you end up using two philosophies, IE, "I use the mouse for this, but not for this".
+This is also the main reason I think that VIM has such a large learning curve.
 It's a completely different approach to something you've been doing every single day, all day, some of you for a very long time.

 In this presentation, I will be showing you how I use VIM.
-For the most part, I won't be separating what you can do with vanilla VIM vs what you can do with VIM plugins, because I believe a good portion of VIM's strength is in the plugins, and after 25 years, there are a lot of them.
+For the most part, I won't be separating what you can do with vanilla VIM vs what you can do with VIM plugins, because I believe a good portion of VIM's strength is in the plugins, and after 25 years, there are a hell of a lot of them.
+If you can think of something you want to do, VIM probably has a plugin for it.
+Unfortunately, the quality of the plugins varies a lot, and it can take a while to find the ones that you like.

+Note that the presentation is only going to show a small fraction of what is possible in VIM, that even after using it for so long, you still learn new things all the time.

 First things first, I will demo one of my favorite things about VIM: